 HIPAA (the Health Insurance Portability and Accountability Act) restricts what information companies are legally able to share about their clients, and a HIPAA form should be a standard part of the agreement for services.

 The same applies if the person arranging care has power of attorney (POA) for the care recipient.
-The company should receive a copy of that document for their files.
+The company should receive a copy of POA documents for their files.

 Some companies also offer electronic communication and regular reports on care.
 This can be especially helpful for long-distance family members who are intent on making sure the services are worthwhile.

-- Ask about additional costs if care reports are something you're interested in.
+- Ask about additional costs if care reports are something you are interested in.

 Identify how an agency handles special circumstances and who is responsible for making sure these calls are returned and acted on.